With age come wisdom, experience and, unfortunately, a higher risk of bladder cancer.

 Don’t smoke.
 This means that cancer-causing chemicals contained in smoke won’t have a chance to collect in your bladder.
-If you currently smoke, do what you can to stop.
+If you currently smoke, stop.
 Talk to your doctor about smoking cessation programs and support.

 Take care with chemicals.
 If you work with or around chemicals, follow all safety rules to avoid exposure.

 Eat a well-balanced diet.
-Eat a diverse variety of fruits and vegetables, nuts and fish rich in omega-3 fatty acids, as well as lean protein; reduce fat and red meat.
+Eat a diverse variety of fruits and vegetables, nuts and fish rich in omega-3 fatty acids, as well as lean protein.
+Also, reduce fat and red meat.

 Report any symptoms.
-You have the best chance of surviving when bladder cancer is in its earliest stages (survival rates can exceed 80 percent [I haven’t been able to verify this number]).
-But if it is diagnosed late, the survival may be less than 15 percent.
+You have the best chance of surviving when bladder cancer is in its earliest stages (survival rates can exceed 80%).
+But if it is diagnosed late, the survival may be less than 25%.

-Although there is no clear evidence that screening of general population without symptoms can reduce bladder cancer deaths, it is vital to establish and maintain good relationship with your primary care doctor and tell him or her immediately about any urination issues (e.g. blood in urine or any other symptoms).
+Although there is no clear evidence that screening people who don’t have symptoms can reduce bladder cancer deaths, it’s vital to establish and maintain good relationship with your primary care doctor and tell him or her immediately about any urination issues (like blood in urine or any other symptoms).

 Don’t forget to discuss any family history of cancer as well, so your doctor fully understands your risk level.